Cara Delevingne’s Struggle with Addiction

 Getting yourself the help you deserve might seem scary, but it will save your life.

 If you decide to get help, your relationship with your family members and loved ones will improve.
-You will find a support system and will be able to hold genuine friendships that are not based around procuring and using drugs.
+You will find a support system and will be able to hold genuine friendships that are not based on procuring and using drugs.

 By unlearning damaging patterns and understanding the root cause of the problem, you will be able to overcome the challenges of your substance abuse disorder.

 Once you have decided to recover, the first step would be to consult a drug and alcohol rehab.
-Cornerstone Healing Center is a fentanyl rehab in Scottsdale, Arizona that has years of experience treating Fentanyl addiction.
+Cornerstone Healing Center is a fentanyl rehab in Scottsdale, Arizona, that has years of experience treating Fentanyl addiction.

 The recovery process begins with detox.
 Detox usually takes a week, after which the individual is kept in a residential program.